 Day 3: Hancock Gorge & Weano Gorge

-Spend the day spider climbing the walls of Hancock Gorge and jumping into the chilly Kermitโs Pool (if you dare!).
+Spend the day spider-climbing the walls of Hancock Gorge and jumping into the chilly Kermit’s Pool (if you dare!).

-This gorge you will get wet on the hike, so make sure you are prepared for this.
+In this gorge, you will get wet on the hike, so make sure you are prepared for this.
 Spend the afternoon warming up while you do the gentler Weano Gorge hike, including Handrail Pool if it is open.

 Make sure to walk or drive over to the Oxer Lookout and Junction Pool Lookouts before leaving the Weano area.